- Military Life Cycle

 - 28-day access to care standard — ABA providers must complete initial assessment within 28 days of referral and begin treatment within 28 days.

-An autism services navigator will be assigned to new beneficiaries (those who don’t currently receive ABA services under the ACD) beginning Oct.
-1, 2021.
+An autism services navigator is assigned to new beneficiaries and will act as their primary care coordinator.
+(ASNs are assigned to those who don’t currently receive ABA services under the ACD and started in the program after Oct.
+1, 2021).
 The role of the autism services navigator includes:

 - Collaborating with all stakeholders for the beneficiary.